PeakWhale/helm/README.md

 In real enterprises, critical signals are fragmented across systems.

 * Transaction data lives in databases and ledgers
-* Supporting evidence lives in documents like loan applications and PDFs, which stands for Portable Document Format
+* Supporting evidence lives in documents like loan applications, policy forms, emails, and PDFs
-* Analysts and investigators manually connect the dots, which slows decisions, increases cost, and makes outcomes harder to reproduce and audit
+* Teams manually connect the dots, which slows decisions, increases cost, and makes outcomes harder to reproduce and audit

-PeakWhale™ Helm shows how an agentic architecture can automate this end to end workflow locally, while still keeping the reasoning explainable and the tool usage visible.
+PeakWhale™ Helm shows how an agentic architecture can automate this end to end workflow locally, while keeping reasoning explainable and tool usage visible.

 ## Important Notice